brylevkirill/notes/Deep Learning.md

 ----

-  GANs vs density models:
+  implicit (GANs) vs explicit density models:
-  - mode collapse vs blurry/improbably samples - sample quality at the cost of missing modes vs compression at the cost of sample quality
+  - mode collapse in implicit models vs blurry/improbable samples in explicit models - sample quality at the cost of missing modes vs compression at the cost of sample quality
-  - GANs work well with few couple hours of training
+  - implicit models work well with few couple hours of training
-  - density models are huge
+  - explicit models are huge
-  - GANs allow interpolations and conditional generation
+  - implicit models allow interpolations and conditional generation

   Compared to the PixelRNN, the runtime to generate a sample is smaller.
 GANs produce a sample in one shot, while PixelRNNs need to produce a sample one pixel at a time.
   Compared to the VAE, there is no variational lower bound.
 If the discriminator net fits perfectly, then the generator net recovers the training distribution perfectly.
 In other words, GANs are asymptotically consistent, while VAE has some bias.